DanAcosta16/pokerAI/README.md

 ## launch.py

 * Checks if the virtual environment 'app-env' is installed
-	* Runs install.bat or install.sh if not found
+	* Creates virtual environment and adds dependencies if not found
 * Launches Poker.py

-### install.bat

-* Creates virtual environment, upgrades venv's pip and installs the dependency pydealer for Windows

-### install.sh

-* Creates virtual environment, upgrades venv's pip and installs the dependency pydealer for Linux or Mac

 ## Poker.py